HlabirwaM/HomeLoan-Automation/README.md

 #### One-Hot Encoding for Categorical Variables

 One-hot encoding was used to convert categorical variables into dummy variables.
 This transformation is necessary for K-Nearest Neighbors, Support Vector Machines, and Logistic Regression algorithms, which cannot process categorical data directly.
 By creating binary columns for each category, one-hot encoding allows these algorithms to interpret and utilize categorical information effectively.

+# Step 4: Modeling

+The dataset was partitioned into training and testing sets with an 80:20 split ratio to ensure a robust evaluation of the machine learning models.
+The target variable, originally represented as 'Y' and 'N', was converted to binary values of 1 and 0, respectively, to facilitate compatibility with the classification algorithms.
+This conversion allows the models to effectively learn and predict the loan eligibility status based on the provided feature

+# Model Performance and Evaluation

+The performance of the four machine learning models—Decision Tree, K-Nearest Neighbors (K-NN), Support Vector Machines (SVM), and Logistic Regression—was evaluated using accuracy and Cohen's kappa (kap) metrics.
+These metrics provide insights into how well each model performs in predicting loan eligibility.

+### Decision Tree

+Accuracy: 0.782581
+Kappa: 0.4183461
+The Decision Tree classifier achieved an accuracy of approximately 78.3%, indicating that it correctly predicted the loan eligibility status for 78.3% of the instances.
+The kappa statistic, which measures the agreement between predicted and actual classifications while accounting for chance, is 0.418.
+This suggests moderate agreement beyond chance.

+### K-Nearest Neighbors (K-NN)

+Accuracy: 0.750000
+Kappa: 0.3627321
+The K-NN classifier achieved an accuracy of 75%, slightly lower than the Decision Tree.
+The kappa value of 0.363 indicates a fair agreement beyond chance.
+The performance of K-NN is slightly lower than the Decision Tree in terms of both metrics.

+### Support Vector Machines (SVM)

+Accuracy: 0.8145161
+Kappa: 0.5045170
+The SVM classifier outperformed the Decision Tree and K-NN with an accuracy of approximately 81.5%.
+The kappa statistic of 0.504 indicates moderate agreement beyond chance, higher than that of the Decision Tree and K-NN.
+This suggests that SVM provides a better balance between precision and recall.

+### Logistic Regression

+Accuracy: 0.8145161
+Kappa: 0.5123119
+Logistic Regression achieved the same accuracy as SVM, approximately 81.5%.
+However, it has a slightly higher kappa value of 0.512, indicating moderate agreement beyond chance.
+This suggests that Logistic Regression slightly outperforms SVM in terms of consistency between predicted and actual classifications.

+### Selection of the Best Model

+Based on the evaluation metrics, Logistic Regression and SVM are the top-performing models, both achieving an accuracy of 81.5%.
+However, Logistic Regression has a marginally higher kappa value (0.512) compared to SVM (0.504), indicating a slightly better performance in terms of agreement between predicted and actual classifications.

+Therefore, Logistic Regression is selected as the best model for predicting loan eligibility in this dataset.
+Its balance of high accuracy and kappa value demonstrates its robustness and reliability in handling this classification task.
+The slight edge in kappa value suggests that it offers a better balance between precision and recall, making it a more reliable choice for real-world application.